LaserFR/LaserFR/src/readme.md

 # Laser Generator

-This script simulates a laser attack on a CMOS sensor by generating an interference pattern and converting the resulting power distribution into RGB values based on the quantum efficiency of the sensor.
+This script simulates a laser attack on a CMOS sensor by generating an interference pattern and converting the resulting power distribution into RGB values based on the sensor's quantum efficiency.

 ## Important Notes